The 2021 CC Global Summit: Better Sharing, Brighter Future

 Powering the Commons – Exploring the tools, technology, and communities that power the Commons

-Open Education and Open Scholarship – Supporting communities that practice open access to education and scholarship
+Open Education and Open Scholarship – Supporting and empowering communities that practice open access to education and scholarship

-Open Education and Open Scholarship (Open Science/Data, Open Access) have a demonstrated global impact by increasing access to, and quality of, learning materials and by broadening participation in research and access to its results.
-We invite submissions that analyze, support and explore how to build stronger and more equitable communities and practices engaging with OER & OA from different perspectives.
+Open Education and Open Scholarship (Open Science/Open Data, Open Access) have a demonstrated global impact by increasing access to, and quality of, learning materials and by broadening participation in research and access to its results.
+This track features creative, innovative opportunities for international collaboration and positive change all around the world in education, research and publishing scholarly communication.
+We invite submissions that analyze, support and explore how to build stronger and more equitable communities and practices engaging with OER & OA from diverse perspectives.

-Open Galleries, Libraries, Archives, and Museums – Improving and expanding open access to cultural heritage
+Open Galleries, Libraries, Archives, and Museums – Improving and expanding open access to cultural heritage, includes Hack4OpenGLAM

 Policy and Advocacy promoting the Commons – Strategies for legal action and copyright reform